Keokeditse/Keokeditse/README.md

 # Hi there, I'm Keokeditse !

 Welcome to my GitHub profile!
 I'm a passionate developer with experience in multiple programming languages and platforms.
 I love building robust applications and continuously learning new technologies.
-Robotics is were my most curiosity lies.
+Robotics is were my most curiosity and interests lies.

 ---

 ## 🛠 Skills & Technologies

 - *Languages*:
-  - Python – scripting, automation, data analysis, web backends (Flask, Django)
+  - Python – scripting, automation, data analysis, web backends (Flask, Django).
-  - Java – OOP, backend systems, and Android development
+  - Java – OOP, backend systems, and Android development.
+  - MIPS – Understanding the basics of Architechture Language and application.
+  - SQL – Manipulation of data, data normalization and storage.
-  - C – low-level programming, algorithms, and data structures
+  - C – low-level programming, algorithms, scheduling and data structures.
+  - F# – Function techniques, Programs by design and Algebraic data types.
   - TypeScript – modern web development with frameworks like Angular or React

 - *Mobile Development*: